karki011/CourseMaterial/cs/syntax.markdown

 # C# Syntax

-We’re going to go over some syntax that are used for a number of reasons:
+We're going to go over some syntax that are used for a number of reasons:

 * Best Practices: this is syntax that is not required, but is considered the best thing to do.
 Using type inference with the `var` keyword is considered best practice.
 * Syntax Sugar: this is syntax that is not required and not necessarily best practice, but merely makes coding more convenient or concise.